abbyteitgen11/AMES_GNN_MTL_Network/AMES_FINAL/README.md

 *Novel-fragment discovery (GNNExplainer path):*

 Recurring substructures are obtained as the radius-2/3 circular environments around the model's important atoms.
 Each is screened against an **extended** alert list (the base alerts plus a few novelty-only SMARTS: any nitro, aromatic azo, poly-halo alkanes/alkenes, sulfonate/sulfate esters) and Tanimoto similarity, then a fragment is called *novel* if it is organic, ≥5 heavy atoms, has a ring or ≥2 heteroatoms, occurs ≥5 times, matches no known/extended alert, and is **statistically enriched** in mutagenic predictions (one-sided binomial test + Benjamini–Hochberg FDR, q<0.05).
-- `explainer_discovered_fragments_summary.csv` — every mined substructure with per-task and positive-prediction counts and matched alerts
+- `explainer_discovered_fragments_summary.csv` — every substructure with per-task and positive-prediction counts and matched alerts
 - `explainer_novel_fragment_candidates.csv` — the FDR-significant novel substructures (with `pos_frac`, `pval`, `qval`)
 - `top_discovered_fragments_grid.pdf` — grid image of the most frequent discovered substructures
 - `fragments_known_vs_novel_combined.png` — side-by-side grid of known-alert vs novel substructures

 ---

 ## Standalone SHAP Analysis (`shap_analysis_standalone.py`)